MyanmarOnlineAdvertising/moa-android-jdk/README.md

         app:adsUnitId="aid_xxxxxxxxxxxxxx"
     />
    ```

-   Fullscreen Ads can be used as the following:
+   Fullscreen Ads can be implemented as the following:
    adsUnitId need to replace with FullScreen Ads Unit ID
-   at your publisher project at www.moa.com.mm
+   from your publisher project at www.moa.com.mm

    ```java
       int showPerTime =2;
       MoaAds moaAds = new MoaAds(this);
       moaAds.initFullScreenAds(showPerTime, "fid_xxxxxxxxxxxxx");
    ```

-  with the above example FullScreen will be show at every two time when user reahced
+  with the above example Fullscreen ad will be shown whenever user enters the app the second time.

-  # Ads Listener for MoaAdsView
+  # Ads Listeners for MoaAdsView
-  You aslo can handle Ads request success and fails with MoaAdListener  as the following
+  You can also listen to Ads request status with MoaAdListener as the following
-  int code is Http Status code, when error happen will return 400 and when limit ads will return 204
+  `int code` is Http Status code, 400 means error and 204 means rate limited.

   ```java
   moaAdsView.addAdsListener(new MoaAdsView.MoaAdListener() {
       @Override public void onAdsLoaded(int code) {